FACE: Feasible and Actionable Counterfactual Explanations: Related Work

-where $\boldsymbol{x}$ and $\boldsymbol{x'}$ denote respectively the current state of the subject and the counterfactual, $y'$ the desired outcome, $d(\cdot, \cdot)$ a distance function that measures the difficulty of moving from $\boldsymbol{x}$ to $\boldsymbol{x'}$ and $f_w$ a classifier parametrised by $w$.
-The problem is optimised by iteratively solving for $\boldsymbol{x'}$ and increasing $\lambda$ until a sufficiently close solution is found. \citeauthor{wachter2017counterfactual} emphasise the importance of the distance function choice and suggest using the $l_1$-norm penalty on the counterfactual, which encourages sparse solutions, weighted by the \textit{Median Absolute Deviation} (MAD) that for a feature $k$ is given by:
+Counterfactual Explanations have been deemed to satisfy the ``Right to Explanation'' requirement \cite{wachter2017counterfactual} introduced by the European Union's General Data Protection Regulation (GDPR), making them viable for many businesses applying predictive modelling to human matters.
+To this end, \citet{wachter2017counterfactual} adapted machinery used in the \textit{Adversarial Examples} literature \cite{goodfellow2015explaining}:

-which leads to the following formulation of the distance function to be used for Equation~\ref{adv_examples}:
+where $\boldsymbol{x}$ and $\boldsymbol{x'}$ denote respectively the current state of the subject and the counterfactual, $y'$ the desired outcome, $d(\cdot, \cdot)$ a distance function and $f_w$ a classifier parametrised by $w$.
+The objective is optimised by iteratively solving for $\boldsymbol{x'}$ and increasing $\lambda$ until a sufficient solution is found. \citeauthor{wachter2017counterfactual} emphasise the importance of the distance function choice and suggest using the $l_1$-norm penalty on the counterfactual, to induce sparse solutions, weighted by the \textit{Median Absolute Deviation}.
+The authors deal with discrete variables by doing a separate execution of the optimisation problem, one for each unique value of every feature, and then choosing a counterfactual with the shortest distance.

-\citeauthor{wachter2017counterfactual} deal with discrete variables by doing a separate execution of the optimisation problem, one for each unique value of every feature, and then choosing a counterfactual with the shortest distance.
-While it is possible to adopt techniques from the Adversarial Learning literature \cite{wachter2017counterfactual} and keep discarding the unactionable counterfactuals until an actionable one is found such an approach is clearly sub-optimal.
+\citet{ustun2018actionable} present an Integer Programming toolkit for linear models that can be used by practitioners to analyse actionability and difficulty of recourse in a given population as well as generate advice for actionable changes (counterfactuals).
+Their tool ``ensures recourse [actionability] in linear classification problems without interfering in model development''~\cite{ustun2018actionable} but it does not take into account: (1) counterfactuals residing in high-density regions and (2) the existence of high-density paths connecting explained data points with counterfactual examples.